Data Sharing with Endogenous Choices over Differential Privacy Levels: Differential Privacy Preliminaries

 The parameter $\epsilon > 0$ quantifies the strength of the privacy guarantee: smaller values of $\epsilon$ correspond to stronger privacy protection, as a smaller $\epsilon$ requires the distribution of outputs on neighboring datasets to be harder to distinguish. $\epsilon = 0$ yields perfect privacy (but cannot be obtained with non-trivial accuracy); $\epsilon \to +\infty$ makes the privacy constraint vacuous and leads to no privacy.

-\paragraph{Sensitivity and DP primitives} The privacy guarantee obtained by an agent depends on how much the output of the computation can change as that agent’s data varies.
-Intuitively, the more a computation depends on an agent's output (the higher the sensitivity), the harder privacy is to obtain.
+\paragraph{Sensitivity and DP primitives.} The privacy guarantee obtained by an agent depends on how much the output of the computation can change in this agent's data.
+Intuitively, the more a computation depends on an agent's data (the higher the sensitivity), the harder privacy is to obtain.
 Formally: